-Learning objectives and competencies to be acquired
+Learning objectives and acquired competencies

 Students are able to analyze data by means of regression analysis.
 They are familiar with important statistical forecasting methods and are able to calculate, evaluate and interpret predictions.
 They are able to choose an appropriate statistical method for a regression, classification or time series problem.
 They are able to evaluate and compare statistical models.